stagefright/stagefright.github.io/README.md

 Be aware that GitHub handles the removal of `./html` from the urls, so `/resources` will not work locally.
 Just add `./html` to the end to view the page locally

+It's based on the [So Simple theme](http://mmistakes.github.io/so-simple-theme/theme-setup/) by Michael Rose.

 ### Jekyll

 To get jekyll to watch for changes in your files and automatically update: